 The number of followers on a playlist then becomes much less important than the number of average monthly listeners.

-Remember the number of followers a playlist has effectively means nothing.
+Remember the number of followers a playlist effectively means nothing.
 The most important metric is monthly listeners or real streams.

 Step 4: Do not contact fake playlisting services

 The general rule of thumb is that if it sounds too good to be true, it probably is.

 There are countless websites out there that promise to get you a specific amount of plays for a specific dollar amount.
 Not only is this against Spotify’s Terms of Service, but if the followers were real it would be very difficult to predict their listening habits and charge based on that.
 Any service offering this will, without a doubt, compromise your Spotify Artist account.

 Fake playlisting companies will usually have one or a few of the following traits:

 -No real human or contactable person behind the website.

 -Generally, a lower quality feel and look to the website/process.